Eucomis comosa: Taxonomy

 The species was first described by Maarten Houttuyn in 1780, as Asphodelus comosus.
 The specific epithet comosus (shared by the pineapple, Ananas comosus) means "tufted".
 In 1929, Heinrich Rudolf Wehrhahn transferred the species to Eucomis.
 It is one of a group of larger tetraploid species of Eucomis, with 2n = 4x = 60.

 Distribution and habitat

 Eucomis comosa is native to the east Cape Provinces and the province of KwaZulu-Natal in South Africa.
 It is found in rocky ground at elevations of around 1600 m.

 Cultivation

 Eucomis comosa is an ornamental plant with numerous cultivars, varying in colour from forms with white flowers and little or no purple on the leaves, to forms with deeply coloured leaves.
 Described as "surprisingly hardy" in the UK, down to -5 or -10 C, it needs a sheltered spot in full sun, and a protective mulch in winter when grown where frosts occur.
-In the UK, the cultivar 'Sparkling Burgundy', with reddish purple leaves, has gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK, the compact cultivar 'Leia' has gained the Royal Horticultural Society's Award of Garden Merit.